French Open Prediction Markets: ‘No' Traders Clean Up as Favorites and Former Champions Crash Out

 2. Navigate to Sports: Head over to the tennis or sports tab and locate the 2026 French Open markets.

-3. Execute Your Position: Choose your player and pick either 'Yes' (they will win) or 'No' (they will lose).
-Enter your desired number of contracts and submit.
+3. Execute Your Position: Choose your player, then pick 'Yes' (they will win the French Open) or 'No' (they won't win).
+Enter your preferred number of contracts, then submit.

 4. Monitor and Cash Out: Track the tournament live.
 If your player dominates, you can hold until settlement or sell your shares down the stretch to lock in your returns.